VEuPathDB/maven-packages/raw-packages/README.md

 ## Dependencies

-**This directory acts as a VEuPathDB Maven repository for needed jars not generally available in Maven Central**
+**This directory acts as a VEuPathDB Maven repository for external jars not available in Maven Central or our own github packages repo**

 Ontology-related (need, but maybe look for alternatives?)
 - pellet